xinutec/xinutec.github.io/content/irc/ssl.md

 	$ wget -O ~/.irssi/xinutec-ca.crt http://xinutec.net/home/irc/ca.crt

-If you want, you can verify the certificate's fingerprint now by checking the output of the following command:
+If you want, you can verify the CA certificate's fingerprint now by checking the output of the following command:

 	$ openssl x509 -noout -in ~/.irssi/xinutec-ca.crt -fingerprint -sha1
 	SHA1 Fingerprint=65:79:0D:72:C7:5B:81:11:9F:71:2B:AD:93:79:58:EA:2A:18:93:11